leske42/Foundations/UB/README.md

 Trying to prevent the use of **uninitialized variables** will add similar overhead.
 We could introduce a new rule that variables should always be initialized on the same line they are declared, otherwise the declaration is invalid.
 But this would render almost all existing projects that are written in C uncompilable.

 The compiler can instead opt to invisibly set all variables to zero upon declaration.
 This is not a big change and existing code remains functional (unless it relied on UB to begin with).
-But this means that variables like `int array[1000]` should also be zeroed out (even though the next move of the coder will likely be filling it with something). `malloc` should also behave as `calloc` from now on (even though, again, choosing `malloc` very likely means "I will fill this with something other than zeroes myself").
+But this means that variables like `int array[1000]` should also be zeroed out (even though the next move of the C programmer will likely be filling it with something). `malloc` should also behave as `calloc` from now on (even though, again, choosing `malloc` very likely means "I will fill this with something other than zeroes myself").
 It's not hard to see that these extra operations all cost execution time.

 And there are of course things that are way more difficult to implement than these.
 You can check my PDF for more examples, but a good example is *trying to prevent double freeing*.
 Accessing something that has been freed already is UB at the moment.
 C++ has a few *smart* ways to tackle this issue, but in C, pointers themselves are just addresses without any additional information, which means there is no way to know what exactly lies behind before using `*`.
 I won't know if it's something I should be able to access or not, and when I get to know it through `*`, it's already too late, because the invalid access has happened.